smeup/jariko/docs/logging.md

 * **Error:** provides information about error event occurred during the whole cycle of program interpretation.
 * **Analytics** provides information about higher level data collected during the whole cycle of program interpretation.

+## How it works

+The log system is modeled on the concept of *channels* as previously mentioned.
+Each channel is defined in the `LogChannel` enum as a variant.
+In order to handle logs for a specific channel a specialization of the abstract class `LogHandler` must be implemented and provided by the `LogHandlerFactory`.

+`LogHandler`s are not strictly bound to channels.
+This means that more handlers can be defined to serve more specific needs if needed (for example logging debug information).
+Handlers defined with this mechanism can then be attached to the `SystemInterface` manually.

+Each log line is fired by rendering a `LazyLogEntry`.
+These are data classes that contain:
+- A `LogEntry` which provides information about the source of the log and it's nature (`scope` and `action`)
+- A `renderContent` function

 ## Sample

 ```shell script